stevedonovan/Microlight/readme.md

 like `string.gsub`.
 (But pick one _or_ the other consistently.)

-Lua string functions match using string patterns, which are a powerful subset of proper regular expressions: they contain 'magic' characters like '.','$' etc which you need to escape before using. `escape` is used when you wish to match a string literally:
+Lua string functions match using string patterns, which are a powerful subset of proper regular expressions: they contain 'magic' characters like '.','$' etc. which you need to escape before using. `escape` is used when you wish to match a string literally:

     > = ('woo%'):gsub(escape('%'),'hoo')